The 13 Worst Foods for Your Erection

-Whenever you’re adding the protein-rich benefits of red meat to your diet, always choose grass-fed beef.
+Whenever you're adding the protein-rich benefits of red meat to your diet, always choose grass-fed beef.
 The typical farmed variety is often fed artificial hormones and antibiotics, which can cause a disruption in testosterone levels.
-If you love a quick burger, be sure to check out our exclusive Every McDonald's Menu Item—Ranked! list.

 Water isn't the culprit here; it's the plastic bottle.
 Bisphenol A, commonly referred to as BPA, is a chemical component found in most plastic food containers and cans that's associated with negative impacts on fertility in both men and women.
 A Slovenian study in the journal Fertility & Sterility found a statistically significant association between urinary BPA concentration in men and lower total sperm count, concentration and vitality.
 And a study out of Harvard School of Public Health found women with the highest BPA levels in the body produced 27 percent less viable eggs.
 Turn to these testosterone-boosting foods instead.